Satshabad/jaspect/README.md

 myMult(myMult(2,3,4),2,3);
 ```

-Now to add a log statement to every call to myMult:
+To log before every call to myMult:

 ```
 // in loggingAspect.js